mitodl/ocw-studio/external_resources/README.md

 ### Wayback Machine Tasks:

-Wayback Machine tasks can be enabled or disabled using the `ENABLE_WAYBACK_TASKS` defined in [settings.py](/main/settings.py) This task is also enabled by default.
+Wayback Machine tasks can be enabled or disabled using the `ENABLE_WAYBACK_TASKS` defined in [settings.py](/main/settings.py).
+These tasks are also enabled by default.

 Note: Changes to these settings require restarting Celery workers to take effect.

 # Wayback Machine Integration